 This course provides the student with the opportunity to observe basic office procedures and personnel on a job site.
 The student will be responsible for making arrangements for two four-hour observations and one eight-hour job shadowing experience.
-Students will be expected to report orally and in writing on their
+Students will be expected to report orally and in writing on their observations and shadowing experience.
+PREREQUISITES: Course 106-137 -Keyboarding Applications COREQUISITES: Course 106-119 - Professional Development a background in network installation, troubleshooting, and maintenance.

-107-003 Network+ Exam Prep 1.00
+107-003 1.00 Network+ Exam Prep

 This course will prepare an individual for the Network+ certification exam.
-It is intended for individuals who have completed the CCNA classes (107-135 Data Communications, 107-162 Routing Principles, 107-167 Switching Basics, and 107-168 WAN Technologies) or have a background in network installation, troubleshooting, and maintenance.
+It is intended for individuals who have completed the CCNA classes (107-135 Data Communications, 107-162 Routing Principles, 107-167 Switching Basics. and 107-168 WAN Technologies) or have

-107-009 A+ Essentials Review Class 1.00
+A+ Essentials Review Class 1.00

 This course will prepare an individual for the A+ Essentials Certification Exam.
 This is the first of two exams that must be passed for an individual to achieve the A+ certification.
 This class is intended for individuals who have completed coursework in basic computer support or have a background in PC troubleshooting.
 The focus of this class is the fundamentals of: personal computer components, laptop and portable devices, operating systems, printers and scanners, networks, security, safety and environmental issues, and communication and professionalism.
-This class willconsist of lectures on the essential material for this exam and will not provide class time to perform labs.
+This class will consist of lectures on the essential material for this exam and will not provide class time to perform labs.
 All students will be required to purchase a book and a certification test bank (self-test software).